 Thick mascarpone cheese mixed with honey makes a luscious topping for poached cherries.
 You can serve the dessert either warm or cold.
 We love it both ways.

 "Above all, sorbet should taste -- and feel -- almost like eating fresh fruit," says ice cream maven Jeni Britton-Bauer.

 Pastry chef Paula Haney buys produce at the farmer's market, including the cherries for her stellar pies.

 Chilled Sour Cherry Soup with Fennel & Sour Cream

 Traditional Hungarian chilled sour cherry soup is sweet enough to be a dessert.
 Nicolaus Balla blends fennel into his more savory version and serves the beautiful pink soup as a first course.
-“Fennel might be my favorite vegetable,” he says.

 "In France, there's almond flour in everything-except clafoutis," Belinda Leong says about the rustic dessert of fruit baked in batter.
 Bucking tradition, she includes the flour in her clafoutis to add texture to the custardy interior.

 This truly delicious gazpacho is inspired by Andalusian chef Dani García, who includes sweet cherries in the mix, then tops the summery soup with shaved goat cheese "snow."

 Puff pastry makes quick and impressive work of these buttery, sweet cherry-filled hand pies.

 Prime Rib with Sour Cherry Conserva, Truffle and Chocolate